Deep Learning Model for Finding New Superconductors: Neural networks

 A smooth L1 loss function was used.
 The optimizer was Adam~\cite{Kingma2014AdamAM}.
 For the prediction of $T_\text{c}$ values for the materials in SuperCon by the preliminary model, the learning rate was $2\times 10^{-6}$, the batch size was 32, the number of epochs was 6,000, $T_\text{c}$ was in the linear scale, and the number of layers was 64.
-It took about 50 hours for training (see Supplementary Information).
 For the prediction of $T_\text{c}$ values for the materials in SuperCon by the model with garbage-in, the number of epochs was set to 1,000.
 It took about 45 hours for training because the training dataset was five times larger than the preliminary model.
 For the prediction of superconductivity for the materials reported by Hosono et al., the learning rate was $10^{-4}$, the batch size was 32, the number of epochs was 200, $T_\text{c}$ was in the linear scale, and the number of layers was 64.
 For the prediction of FeSCs, the learning rate was $10^{-4}$, the batch size was 32, the number of epochs was 200, $T_\text{c}$ was in the linear scale, and the number of layers was 64.
-For making the candidate material list for the experiment and the discovery of \ce{CaBi2} from the list, the learning rate was $10^{-4}$, the batch size was 32, the number of epochs was 500, $T_\text{c}$ was in the log scale after the addition of 0.1 to $T_\text{c}$, and the number of layers was 9.
+For making the candidate materials list for the experiment and the discovery of \ce{CaBi2} and \ce{Hf_{0.5}Nb_{0.2}V2Zr_{0.3}} from the list, the learning rate was $10^{-4}$, the batch size was 32, the number of epochs was 500, $T_\text{c}$ was in the log scale after the addition of 0.1 to $T_\text{c}$, and the number of layers was 9.
 The network was different because these predictions were done at the start of our research.
-We also found the superconductor \ce{CaBi2} using the 64-layer network.
+It took a significant amount of time to check the list and, consequently, find the material.
+We also found the superconductors \ce{CaBi2} and \ce{Hf_{0.5}Nb_{0.2}V2Zr_{0.3}} using the 64-layer network.

-\subsection{Random forest}
+\section{Random forest}